 There will be no "make-up" tests.
 A student who does not provide an acceptable documented medical reason will receive a grade of zero for that test.
-It is also vital that students realize their own responsibility in informing the instructor promptly (preferably prior to missing the test but certainly no more than 24 hours after it).
-Students who legitimately miss a test, with documentation, should be prepared to write the test the first class after returning from their illness (unless other arrangements have been made).
+It is also vital that students realize their own responsibility to inform their instructor promptly (preferably prior to missing the test but certainly no more than 24 hours after it) should they have to miss a test.
+Students who legitimately miss a test, with documentation, should be prepared to write an alternative assignment (unless other arrangements have been made).

-Essays are due, in class, on Monday March 11 (by 4:00 pm).
-After March 11, 5% will be deducted for each class day that the essay is late (i.e. an 85% becomes an 80% after one day late).
+Essays are due, in class, on Wednesday March 9 (by 2:30 pm).
+After March 9, 5% will be deducted for each class day that the essay is late (i.e. an 85% becomes an 80% after one day late).
 Hand in your essay in person in order to avoid loss of grades due to "a friend who forgot to hand it in for you", or a "computer that failed to e-mail it" properly.
 I do not have a drop box.

-Information on Plagiarism Detection:

-Text matching software (Turnitin®) will be not be used to screen assignments in this course.
+Information on Plagiarism Detection: Text matching software (Turnitin®) will be not be used to screen assignments in this course.
 If you have any questions about correct sourcing of material or possible plagiarism, please consult your course instructor or the UWaterloo Academic Integrity webpage for more information.